print-shanice/shaballshoots/README.md

 # shaballshoots

-this is just my personal photography portfolio — a curated collection of photos from my 20s, organised by country, year, and month.
+this is just my personal photography portfolio — a curated collection of photos from my 20s, organised by country, year, and month

+you can view it [here](https://shaballshoots.vercel.app/)

 ![gallery](public/galleryImage.png)

-i hope some of them make you feel something